Bikeman868/NPL/docs/SYNTAX.md

 - `map<K, V>` where `K` can be any of `string`, `number`, or `date` and `V` can be any other type name.

 Note that type restrictions exist because messages are transmitted between networks, and these networks can be vertically scaled across clusters of compute instances.
+This means that messages can be serialized and transimitted over the wire in some configurations.

 When deploying an application with modifictions to the message fields, NPL is strict about whet it produces and lienient about what it will accept.
 To avoid issues with modifying message definitions:
 - Delete fields over two releases of the code.
 In the first releasea add the `deprecated` qualifier to the field.
-This will make all read operations on this field fail compillation.
-The field must still be initialized on `emit`.
+This will make all attepmts to read this field fail compillation.
+The field must still be initialized in `emit` statements.
 In the second release you can remove the field entirely.
 - Add new required fields over two released of the code.
 In the first release add the `new` qualifier to the field.
-This makes the field optional on read but required on emit.
+This makes the field optional on read but required on `emit`.
 In the second release you can remove the `new` qualifier.
 - New optional fields can be added at any time without using the `new` qualifier.
 The `new` qualifier does not make sense on optional fields and is a compiler warning.
 - To rename a field, follow the steps above to add a field with the new name and delete the original field name.
-- To change the data type of a field, add a new field with the new type, then delete the field with the original type using the `new` and `deprecated` qualifiers.
+- To change the data type of a field, add a new field with the new type, then delete the field with the original type using the `new` and `deprecated` qualifiers as described above.

 Note that each time you compile the application, the compiler will generate a schema version UUID and build this into the compiled code.
 When messages are transmitted over a network between compute instances, the schema UUID is included in the transmission so that the recieving instance can interpret the message correctly.
+If an instance running your program encounters an unknown version UUID then it will send a request to the message originator for the message schema of that version of the code so that it can interpret the message correctly.

 During deployments, some instances will be using different versions of the message schema.
 This is handled automatically by the NPL runtime provided you use the `new` and `deprecated` qualifiers as